bertrand-lab/cobia/README.md

 pip install pyopenms
 ```

-To use *cobia*, please see the vignette above!
+To use *cobia*, please see the how-to above!